Biomedical Scaffolds

 Transplant Applications

-The effects of Chitosan structures also extend to the modulation of physiological processes, such as those of liver and vascular cells.
-This offers the potential to be used as artificial membranes or even organs such as the liver.
-However, this remains to be further researched [Sivanesan].
+Chitosan structures can also influence physiological processes, including those of liver and vascular cells, suggesting potential applications as artificial membranes or even organ scaffolds, such as for the liver.
+However, these applications require further research to fully assess their feasibility and effectiveness.
+[Sivanesan].

 Do you have a project?